 For clients who:

-- Want to take their retirement income in the most tax-efficient way possible, using a mix of tax-free cash and taxable income.
+- Want to take their retirement income in the most tax-efficient way possible, using a mix of tax-free lump sum and taxable income

 - Have specific income needs, which optimise tax bands and allowances